Oil record book

-All cargo vessels where MARPOL Convention is applicable must have an oil record book in which the officer responsible will record all oil or sludge transfers and discharges within the vessel.
+All cargo vessels where the MARPOL Convention is applicable must have an oil record book in which the officer responsible will record all oil or sludge transfers and discharges within the vessel.
 This is necessary for authorities to be able to monitor if a vessel's crew has properly disposed of their oil discharges at sea.

 Each oil tanker of 150 gross tons and above, ship of 400 gross tons and above other than an oil tanker, and crewed fixed or floating drilling rig or other platform shall maintain an Oil Record Book Part I (Machinery Space Operations).
 An oil tanker of 150 gross tons and above or a non-oil tanker that carries 200 cubic meters or more of oil in bulk, shall also maintain an Oil Record Book Part II (Cargo/Ballast Operation).

 Oil record book coding

 In every entry the chief engineer must record tank number, location, type of oil, description of operation, and quantity.
 For every operation a combined numerical and letter coding is applied.
 MEPC.187(59) describes the codes applicable as from 1 January 2011.